Predator (fictional species): Characteristics

-Appearance
+Appearance and capabilities

 Predators are physically distinguished from humans by their greater height, arthropod-like mandibles and long, hair-like appendages on their heads that are set into their skulls (popularly perceived as "dreadlocks").
 Their bodies are resilient to damage, capable of recovering from multiple gunshot wounds and radiation doses that would prove fatal to humans.
 Their wounds do, however, require medical attention and they incorporate a portable surgical kit in their armor for this purpose.
 They are also capable of enduring excruciating pain.
 Predators are much stronger than humans, easily capable of outmatching a conditioned adult human and shattering solid concrete with their bare hands.
 They are also skilled climbers and will readily move through trees or across rooftops in pursuit of prey.
 Though capable of surviving exposure in Antarctic temperatures for an extended period of time, it is implied that Predators have a preference for hot equatorial climates.
 Their blood is luminescent phosphor green in color.
 Their vision operates mainly in the infrared portion of the electromagnetic spectrum; they can easily detect heat differentials in their surroundings but are unable to easily distinguish among objects of the same relative temperature.
 A Predator bio-mask increases its ability to see in a variety of spectra, ranging from the low infrared to the high ultraviolet, and also filters the ambient heat from the area, allowing them to see things with greater clarity and detail.
-While they are capable of breathing Earth's atmosphere, the creature in Predator 2 is seen using a breathing mask after losing his helmet (although this Predator had just been shot multiple times and may have, therefore, not been operating at its full potential.
-A second possibility is that it was used to filter out impurities in the air— exhaust and such—which would not be found in more natural environments).
+While they are capable of breathing Earth's atmosphere, the creature in Predator 2 is seen using a breathing mask after losing his helmet.
 Their dietary habits are also mentioned in Predator 2, where it is revealed that the creature regularly visits a slaughterhouse every two days to feed on the stored meat there.